gferrarocamus/grid-based-framework/README.md

 # Grid-Based Framework

 ## Introduction
 This is a minimal framework built with SCSS to provide a basic 12-column layout, basic typography styles, and some commonly-used utilities.
-Our aim was not to recreate Bootstrap or to provide an exhaustive resource but rather a lean foundation to build upon.
-We've included [Eric Meyer's reset](https://meyerweb.com/eric/tools/css/reset/).
+Our aim was not to recreate Bootstrap or to provide an exhaustive collection of style or widget resources, but rather to create a lean foundation to adapt and build upon.

 ## Description